 10 Stops on a Los Angeles to Yosemite Road Trip

 My preference for a road trip between Los Angeles and Yosemite National Park covers a few more miles than the proverbial crow might fly.
-My route takes you over 825 miles but allows you to experience much more of central California.
+My route covers over 825 miles but lets you experience much more of central California.

 From the point at which you set out on your drive from LA, these are the ten essential stops you should make.